-James Alexander is known for using glass a canvas for his abstract sceneries such as the erosion of the coastal area where he grew up.
-The ’Metamorphic’ series of vases are created from free blown glass.
+James Alexander is known for using glass canvas for his abstract sceneries such as the erosion of the coastal area where he grew up.
+The ’Metamorphic’ series of vases are created from free-blown glass.
 Prices range from £1450-2750.

 Work by James Alexander

 Bruce Marks has worked with Peter Layton since 2001 and is now Peter’s principal colourist.
 Bruce creates sculptural glass with an African influence.
-His ‘Birds’ series alludes to bird shapes which are simple and beautiful.
+His ‘Birds’ series alludes to bird shapes which are beautiful and straightforward.
 These come in a range of colours.
 The price is around £1600 with some a little cheaper.

 Work by Bruce Marks